Pool Filter Size Calculator

 How to Use This Tool:

-- Choose a profile or enter your pool volume, unit system, and turnover target.
+- Choose the closest pool profile, or enter your pool volume, unit system, and turnover target from your own measurements.

-- Use turnover mode when you are sizing from pool gallons or liters, or known-flow mode when you already have a measured pump or filter flow.
+- Use turnover mode when sizing from pool gallons or liters.
+Use known-flow mode when a flow meter, pump curve, or service record gives a better design flow.

-- Enter the protected pump flow so the selected filter is checked against the largest flow it may see in use.
+- Enter the protected pump flow so the filter is checked against the largest flow it may see during normal operation.

-- Select sand, cartridge, or DE, then set bather/debris load, oversize margin, smallest pipe size, and pressure-rise cleaning trigger.
+- Select sand, cartridge, or DE, then set bather and debris load, oversize margin, smallest pipe size, and pressure-rise cleaning trigger.

-- Read Sizing Ledger for the chosen media, Filter Options for all three media types, and Maintenance Checks for pump, pipe, turnover, margin, and cleaning guidance.
+- Read Sizing Ledger for the selected media, Filter Options for all three media types, and Maintenance Checks for pump, pipe, turnover, margin, and cleaning guidance.

-If the result says needs larger filter, tight, or review, do not round down.
-Compare the next catalog size, lower the pump flow where appropriate, or ask a pool professional to check the actual hydraulics.
+If the result says needs larger filter, tight, fast, or review, do not round down.
+Compare the next catalog size, reduce pump RPM where appropriate, or ask a pool professional to check the actual hydraulics.

 Interpreting Results:

 The Recommended Size is the nearest common size for the selected media after design flow and area margin are applied.
-Filter Options compares sand, cartridge, and DE on the same flow assumption, so the common size labels can look very different even when the flow is identical.
+Filter Options compares sand, cartridge, and DE on the same flow assumption, so the labels can look very different even when the required GPM is identical.

 | Output | Meaning | What to verify |